ILikeAI/AlwaysReddy/README.md

 - Quick journal entries, I speedily list what I have done today and get it to write a journal entry to my clipboard before I shutdown the computer for the day.

 ### Setup:
-Please Note that I have only tested on Winodws so far.
+Please Note that I have only tested on Windows so far, although some users have it running on linux.

 Here is a video guide of the setup process: https://youtu.be/14wXj2ypLGU?si=zp13P1Krkt0Vxflo